scotch83/ddd-approaches/README.md

 ## Disclaimer

-This repo is intended as a personal interpretation of a Domain Driven Design approach to C# architectures, and it is used to exchange ideas in the team
+This repo is intended as a personal interpretation of a Domain Driven Design approach to C# architectures, and has been used to illustrate ideas to my professional team of colleagues.